To create garments and accessories with longevity in wear and style.

 To use sustainable and organic fibres and materials.

-The leather I used for the shibori dyeing and handles is a by-product of food production.
+The vegetable tanned leather I used for the shibori dyeing and handles is a bi-product of food production.

 We care enormously about how we package and distribute or products to you.
-All postage bags are super strong recycled paper potato sacks and our wrapping tissue is also 100% recycled, both are FSC certified.
-Plus all our garment bags are fully compostable and also amazingly dissolvable, sourced from Eco Garment Bags
+All postage bags are super strong recycled paper potato sacks and our wrap is also 100% recycled undyed tissue, both are FSC certified.

 Within Indigowares production, we have reduced our suppliers to ensure that every one aligns with our ethos.
 Our primary UK source is now The Organic Textile Company in Wales, who run on sustainable energy and transparently work with GOTS certified mills.
 We also continue to work with our suppliers in India to source brand elements such as vintage kantha quilts and indigo block prints.